andrew/ultimate-awesome/README.md

 - [awesome-arangodb](https://github.com/RienNeVaPlus/awesome-arangodb) - 🥑 List of awesome ArangoDB repositories and links.
 - [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
+- [awesome-zmk](https://github.com/ssbb/awesome-zmk) - A list of awesome projects related to ZMK.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.